Use a heat map in Excel to create quick data visualizations! Today’s guide will be about how to build maps using conditional formatting.

 - In the case of values that are under 500, we’ll use red.

 Check the result!

 Compare the heat maps, and let’s see the differences.
-If you are using the gradient scale, you’ll see the relationships between numbers without a clear structure.
-If you group the values and split the range using conditional formatting rules, you will get an easy-to-read map.
+Using the gradient scale, you’ll see the relationships between numbers without a clear structure.
+You will get an easy-to-read map if you group the values and split the range using conditional formatting rules.

 Okay, which method should I prefer?
 It depends on your project; we recommend you use the second method.

 In some special cases, we don’t want to show the values on the map.
 How to do that?
 Believe it or not, the solution is straightforward.